Are you a lover of this classic Christmas tipple? Discover our favourite mulled wine recipes to make at home.

 4. Gently reheat to serve, adding more fresh orange and cranberries if desired.

-Sassy Tip: For a deeper flavour, try swapping out the grape juice for a full bottle of non-alcoholic red wine.
-Check out The Bottle Shop for some options.
+Sassy Tip: For a deeper flavour of mulled “wine”, try swapping out the grape juice for a full bottle of non-alcoholic red wine.
+Here in Hong Kong, you can check out The Bottle Shop for some options.

 Traditionalists look away now.
 Not only does this mulled wine recipe call for white wine instead of the usual red, but it also incorporates a light cider into the mix.
-A light and fresh take on the seasonal classic, we love the addition of elderflower here.
+A light and fresh take on the seasonal classic (perfect for the breezy cool of Hong Kong), we love the addition of elderflower here.

 Recipe adapted from BBC Good Food.